Optimal Integrative Estimation for Distributed Precision Matrices with Heterogeneity Adjustment: Iterative HEAT Estimation

 suffices to yield the following rates for $\widetilde{\Omega}^{(\cdot,T)}$:

-That is, the higher-order errors induced by aggregating local estimators are dominated by the leading errors after logarithm rounds of communication between the central and local sites.
-Note that, the contraction results indicate that the local sample sizes cannot be excessively small, a requirement also noted in iterative distributed algorithms under homogeneity \citep[e.g.,][]{wang2017efficient,jordan2019communication,chen2019quantile}.
-Consequently, with a few rounds of iterations, the results in Theorems \ref{thm:Omega_est_integrative_l_ite}-\ref{thm:Omega_est_integrative_F_ite} match the minimax lower bounds in Theorems \ref{thm:Omega_est_integrative_lower_l}-\ref{thm:Omega_est_integrative_lower_F} if $\frac{M^2}{N} \lesssim (\log(p))^{-1}$, $\log^2(p) \lesssim ( 1 \vee \frac{ \log(p) }{ M } ) n$ and $ M \vee \log(p) \lesssim n s_0^{-2}$.
-Therefore, IteHEAT enhances accuracy and optimality compared to HEAT by leveraging iterative refinements.
+In other words, the iterative refined higher-order errors induced by aggregating local estimators are dominated by the fixed statistical errors after logarithm rounds of communication between the central and local sites.